mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 <div class="columns">
 {% include verse.html
-text="And they shall not be able to behold the face of the holy, For the Lord of Spirits has caused His light to appear On the face of the holy, righteous, and elect." verse="Enoch 38:4"
+text="And they shall not be able to behold the face of the holy, For the Lord of Spirits has caused **His light to appear On the face of the holy, righteous, and elect**." verse="Enoch 38:4"
 %}

 {% include verse.html
-text="Then the righteous will shine like the sun in the Kingdom of their Father.
+text="Then **the righteous will shine like the sun in the Kingdom of their Father**.
 He who has ears to hear, let him hear." verse="Matthew 13:43"
 %}
 </div>